 Sometimes it’s difficult to determine if a product is still safe to use based on how it smells and looks.
 So if your products smell and look funny, do not use them.

 If your preservative-free formulations are not used up within a week, even if they smell and look fine, it’s best that your discard them and make a fresh batch.

 Making your natural homemade skin care products are not only fun and rewarding, it’s also very important that you understand how to create safe products.

-One last thing I want to mention is if your are going to make a water containing product and want to use it beyond a week or so, a chemical preservative is a MUST.
+One last thing I want to mention is if you are going to make a water-containing product and want to use it beyond a week or so, a chemical preservative is a MUST.
 The risk of using a chemical preservative is far less than the risk of not using one.